Service to the World

 Houses are built at locations throughout the city.
 Volunteers are needed to assist with all phases of house construction and no experience is required.

 The Hansen Shelter is an "all day/all night" shelter located at the intersection of NE 122nd Avenue and Glisan Street.
 It is the largest shelter for homeless adults in Multnomah County and is managed by Transition Projects.
-Westminster volunteers to arrange, prepare, deliver, and serve supper to 200 homeless adults at the shelter on the last Friday evening of the month.
+Westminster volunteers to prepare, deliver, and serve supper to homeless adults at the shelter on the fourth Friday evening of the month.

 Mainspring Portland (formerly FISH Emergency Services)